arunbaby0/arunbaby.com/_ml_system_design/0056-real-time-personalization.md

 In the 2010s, a "personalized" experience meant that if you bought a toaster on Amazon, you would see ads for toasters for the next three weeks.
 This was the "Batch Era"—a world where user state was updated overnight and recommendations were driven by lagging indicators.

-Today, we live in the "Instant Era."
+We live in the "Instant Era."
 When you open an app like TikTok or Instagram, the system doesn't care what you liked last month.
 It cares what you stopped scrolling for **30 seconds ago**.
 The transition from daily batch updates to sub-second streaming updates is not just a performance tweak; it is a fundamental shift in how we build AI systems.

 Real-time Personalization is the art of **Adaptive Intelligence**.
 It requires a seamless orchestration of low-latency data pipelines, vector search, and deep learning models that can adjust their output based on the very latest "click" or "swipe."

-Today, we will dissect the architecture of these systems, explore the math of exploration, and address the ethical responsibilities that come with "perfect" relevance.
+We will dissect the architecture of these systems, explore the math of exploration, and address the ethical responsibilities that come with "perfect" relevance.

 ---